gitee2github/docs/docs/en/docs/Container/installation-configuration.md

 This section describes two installation methods.

 - \(Recommended\) Run the following command to install iSulad:

-    ```
+    ```shell
-    $ sudo yum install -y iSulad
+    sudo yum install -y iSulad
     ```

 - If the  **rpm**  command is used to install iSulad, you need to download and manually install the RMP packages of iSulad and all its dependencies.
 To install the RPM package of a single iSulad \(the same for installing dependency packages\), run the following command:

-    ```
+    ```shell
-    $ sudo rpm -ihv iSulad-xx.xx.xx-YYYYmmdd.HHMMSS.gitxxxxxxxx.aarch64.rpm
+    sudo rpm -ihv iSulad-xx.xx.xx-YYYYmmdd.HHMMSS.gitxxxxxxxx.aarch64.rpm
     ```

 ## Deployment Configuration